friskydingo0/15-466-f20-base1/README.md

 How Your Asset Pipeline Works:

 (TODO: describe the steps in your asset pipeline, from source files to tiles/backgrounds/whatever you upload to the PPU466.)
+1. Used GIMP to create an 8x8 car sprite
+2. Ran a python script to convert it into the tile pattern arrays

 How To Play: